It is pretty obvious and common for pets to catch fleas and eventually show up at home with a full load of them.

 1. Flea bath

-It involves bathing your pet in specialized shampoos that cover most of the pets’ body.
+It involves bathing your pet in specialized shampoos that cover most of the pets’ bodies.
 This leaves the fleas with nowhere to hide hence killing them.

 2. Water Trap